 PE is taught to all children, from Foundation Stage to Year 6, enabling them to develop good basic skills at a young age, which they then build upon as they move through the school.
 A carefully structured and challenging programme provides progression, as pupils move through our school.
 Millbridge aims to provide positive experiences which will develop an enthusiasm in the children which will see them inspired and involved in sport for many years to come.

-In addition, during the Year 6 residential Trip the children in Year 6 are given the opportunity to enjoy different sporting activities.
+During the Year 6 residential Trip the children in Year 6 are given the opportunity to enjoy different sporting activities.
 These include: aero ball, abseiling, archery, climbing, high ropes courses, zip wire and many other team building challenges.
-This has always proved highly successful with children both developing new skills and showing a significant increase in confidence and self-esteem.
+This has always proven to be incredibly successful with children both developing new skills and showing a significant increase in confidence and self-esteem.

-The opportunities for children to take part in a wide variety of afterschool sporting clubs had increased dramatically since 2014 and many children take advantage of this.
+The opportunities for children to take part in a wide variety of after school sporting clubs has increased dramatically since 2014 and many children take advantage of this.
 In 2014 the number of pupils taking part in clubs was significantly low with clubs numbers not reaching 40 pupils.
-This year (2016) clubs continue to grow in popularity with Mr Wilson and Pro-active Sports providing a variety of sports clubs for Years 1-6 afterschool based on competition participation and student voice.
+This year, clubs continue to grow in popularity with Mr Wilson and Pro-active Sports providing a variety of sports clubs for Years 1-6 after school, based on competition participation and student voice.

 At Millbridge, the provision for sports outside of school has two main objectives.
 One is to provide pupils with opportunities they would not enjoy in their normal activities and the other is to provide as many opportunities as possible for children to enjoy the thrill and excitement of competition, as well as the pride of representing their school.
 From 2017 we are committed to enter teams into as many competitions as possible.
 In order to make this sustainable, the competitions we enter will be varied so different groups of children are able to participate and represent the school if they wish.
 The sustainability means that after school and lunchtime clubs which are run with PE and Sport Premium funding are open to a range of year groups, so that children can enhance and improve their skills over time and not just for a specific event.

-Millbridge is developing links with local sports associations for the benefit of the children and this has resulted in coaches coming into school to run sessions in a variety of sports.
+Millbridge is developing links with local sports associations for the benefit of the children, resulting in coaches coming into school to run sessions in a variety of sports.
 This has provided pathways for children to join clubs outside school to further their enjoyment and participation.